Yutaka Tsuchiya: Career

-After producing several experimental video art pieces, Tsuchiya first came to prominence with A New God, a personal documentary shot on video about his relationship with a right-wing, neo-nationalist punk rock band.
+After producing several experimental video art pieces, Tsuchiya first came to prominence with A New God (Movie), a personal documentary shot on video about his relationship with a right-wing, neo-nationalist punk rock band.
 Even though Tsuchiya is on the left, he ended up marrying the singer for that band, Karin Amamiya, who has since emerged as a spokesperson for disaffected Japanese youth in the media.
 The New God won an award at the 1999 Yamagata International Documentary Film Festival.
 His next work, Peep "TV" Show, was a fictional post-9/11 tale of numbed young people seeking the "real" on a violent, voyeuristic internet site.
 Eight years passed before he made his next film, GFP Bunny, which won the award for best film in the Japanese Eyes section at the 2012 Tokyo International Film Festival.
 Tsuchiya is a key organizer in the Japanese left-wing community, founding VideoAct!, an umbrella organization that helps distribute the documentaries and experimental works of many activist organizations.